 Consult the Estate Map for the location of the firepits.
 In order to foster social distancing during the pandemic:

 - Lodge guests should use the firepit #2 in front of the lodge.

 - Lakefront Cottage guests should use firepit #3 behind the cottage.

-- All other guests are welcome to use either the main firepit (#1) in the common area or any of auxiliary firepits (#4, #5, #6 and #7).
+- All other guests are welcome to use either the main firepit (#1) in the common area or any of auxiliary firepits (#4, #5, #6).

 The firepits are positioned with the prevailing wind in mind, but kindly select a different firepit if smoke is blowing directly towards guest accommodations.
 In order to avoid embers landing on the rental units, tents and boats, please use only the designated campfire pits.

 Special Notes for Water Activities

 We do not offer a formal swimming area at Silverlaken, but guest often paddle out and swim from the kayaks.
 The Perry Public Beach is just a few miles away at the North East end of the lake as well.

-The Silver Lake Sailing Club leases space next to the Silverlaken Lodge and offers sailing lessons, sailboat/rowboat rentals and fishing kayaks.
+Coming Soon: The Silver Lake Sailing Club plans to lease space next to the Silverlaken Lodge and offers sailing lessons, sailboat/rowboat rentals and fishing kayaks.
 Please contact them directly for rates and availability.

 Powerboats & SUP rentals are available at Silverlakemarine.com.
 If you wish to rent a pontoon boat, please contact the marina well in advance of your trip to make a reservation as their fleets gets booked fast in the summer.

 Complementary Watercraft at Silverlaken